filippocrocchini/Glyph_Cache/README.md

 This is a module that helps you get text on screen quickly.
 Paired with [Harfbuzz](https://github.com/filippocrocchini/Harfbuzz) it lets you render any glyph in any font, any size, in any style including emojis*.
 You no longer need to preload some codepoints to generate a bitmap which you then use to render the text.
 The bitmap is generated for you, dynamically, based on the glyphs that you need.

+* Many colored emoji fonts are not supported by freetype2, at least not the version shipped with the jai compiler.

 ### Dependencies

 - [Rect_Pack](https://github.com/filippocrocchini/Rect_Pack)